On Friday evening, the ‘ArtX Dance Award’ took place at the International Dance Concours Bruges.

 Focus in the choreographies are on story, concept, choreographic composition and artistic expression.

-We are pleased to announce that in addition to the Award, there is 1500 euro in prize money (powered by Hercull) and a one week residency in Dancelot (Bruges) to be won.
+We are pleased to announce that in addition to the Award, there was 1500 euro in prize money (powered by Hercull) and a one week residency in Dancelot (Bruges) to be won.

 Nicola Wills (AU)